 Studies from the Human Nutrition Research Center on Aging at Tufts University on the benefits of berries for brain health have shown that not only do the antioxidants provide protection from cognitive decline, but that “berry fruits also change the way that neurons in the brain communicate, and this may prevent inflammation in the brain that can damage neurons.”

-With more people living longer than ever today and an increased focus on the quality of those years, adding berries to your diet can help you ensure that you remain as healthy and mentally sharp throughout your life as possible.
+With more people living longer than ever today and an increased focus on the quality of those years, adding these fruits to your diet can help you ensure that you remain as healthy and mentally sharp throughout your life as possible.

 A study led by Dr. Eric Rimm from Harvard School of Public Health and Harvard Medical School indicated that eating more strawberries and blueberries may be a way to protect your heart.
 Dr. Rimm’s study showed that those participants who had the lowest intake of blueberries and strawberries were at an increased risk of heart attack.